-I’ve used henna and indigo for years to colour my hair because it’s a safe way to cover greys and strengthen hair at the same time.
+I’ve used henna and indigo for years to color my hair because it’s a safe way to cover greys and strengthen hair at the same time.

-I usually henna first then follow that up with indigo but I’ve been waiting for my next colour touch up for some time.
+I usually henna first then follow that up with indigo but I’ve been waiting for my next color touch up for some time.

 I wanted to document the process of using henna and indigo to achieve brown hair instead of the usual blue-black.

 If you’re interested in henna and indigo for blue-black hair, then read Henna for Hair.

 This article is about how to mix henna and indigo for light to dark brown hair depending on your original hair color.